 How We Rank

-When looking for the best spirulina supplements on the market, we first focused on the purity.
-We dropped any product that didn’t contain pure spirulina, like Neotea Spirulina Powder, despite it’s popularity.
-We allowed some leniency with products that included spirulina as a main ingredient, rather than the sole ingredient – as long as the other ingredients were all-natural and nutritional.
+When looking for the best spirulina supplements on the market, we first focused on purity.
+We dropped any product that didn’t contain pure spirulina, like Neotea Spirulina Powder, despite its popularity.
+We allowed some leniency with products that included spirulina as the main ingredient, rather than the sole ingredient – as long as the other ingredients were all-natural and nutritional.
 We also gave bonus points to products that were completely free of additives and artificial ingredients.

 When looking at spirulina powders, we first considered the amount of spirulina per bag or tub.
 We proffered companies that provided at least 3g of spirulina per serving, and ideally 5g like Legion Athletics Genesis, as research shows this is a good amount.
 We also considered usability, as it may be a bit challenging to scoop the powder out of a resealable bag.
 This is why Ingredients Pure Organic Spirulina Powder, was ranked a little lower.